repalash/threepipe/README.md

 ])

 // Get a plugin
-const plugin = viewer.getPlugin(TonemapPlugin)
+const plugin3 = viewer.getPlugin(TonemapPlugin)

-// Get or add a plugin, when not sure if the plugin is already added const plugin = viewer.getOrAddPluginSync(TonemapPlugin)
+// Get or add a plugin, when not sure if the plugin is already added const plugin4 = viewer.getOrAddPluginSync(TonemapPlugin)

 // Remove a plugin
 viewer.removePluginSync(TonemapPlugin)